Sebasteuo/memfuzz-lab/README.md

 > ℹ️ This repo provides two workflows:
 > - **Fuzzing Quick Demo** (`fuzz_quick.yml`) – manual run, guarantees a crash, always uploads artifacts & opens an Issue.
 Great for trying it out in 1 minute.
 > - **Fuzzing Pipeline** (`fuzz.yml`) – full multi-target fuzzing (`png_parser`, `xxd`, `crasher`), runs on push to `main`.

+The docker/ and vagrant/ folders provide optional environments for local reproduction.

 ## Quick demo (one-click)
 If you just want to try it in 30–60s: